mamoit/dotfiles/README.md

 File          | Usage
 --------------|--------
-.aliases      | Command aliases (because everybody is lazy) .bash_profile | Sources the other files, edit it if you want to add extra files to this set.
-.bash_prompt  | Bash prompt colors, completions and whatnot.
-.bashrc       | Entry point for all the other files, no need to change this .exports      | Some local variables
+.aliases      | Command aliases (because everybody is lazy) .bash_profile | Sources the other files, edit it if you want to add extra files to this set .bash_prompt  | Bash prompt colors, completions and whatnot .bashrc       | Entry point for all the other files, no need to change this .exports      | Some local variables
 .extras       | Name says it all, anything that doesn't fit anywhere else .functions    | Bash functions
 .gitconfig    | Git configuration
-.path         | Folders to be included in the path .vimrc        | Vim customization
+.motd         | Message of the day to be printed on opening bash .path         | Folders to be included in the path .vimrc        | Vim customization